 Daniel Joseph Borgman, 2019

-Liv, a precocious thirteen-year-old, lives deep in the forest with her simple-minded father Jens and her obese, bedridden mother Maria.
-Sheltered from the outside world the family survives on what they can find in nature.
+Liv, 13, lives deep in the forest with her simple father Jens and her obese, bedridden mother Maria.
+Sheltered from the outside world they survive on what they can find in nature.
 Here, even the smallest things have a soul, and the greatest meaning can be found in the journey of an ant into the sap of tree roots.

 The Shamer's Daughter II – The Serpent Gift

 Ask Hasselbalch, 2019